falseme/ArmorerStuff/README.md

 #### Armorer's Stuff

-Import your skin, select different armor sets and chose your favorite one.
+Import your skin, select different armor sets and choose your favorite one.

 ------------